Frequently Asked Questions About Growth, Thyroid, and Hormone Care

 What is a growth evaluation?

-A growth evaluation is a step-by-step review of growth history and development that may include a detailed medical history, a review of growth charts, a physical exam, and targeted testing to understand why growth is slower than expected.
+A growth evaluation is a step-by-step review of growth history and development that may include medical history, growth charts, physical exam, and targeted testing.

 What is a bone age X-ray, and why is it used?

-A bone age X-ray is an imaging test of the hand and wrist that estimates skeletal maturity and helps predict how much growth time remains.
-A bone age X-ray can help clarify whether a child is maturing earlier, later, or on time for their age.
+A bone age X-ray estimates skeletal maturity and helps predict how much growth time remains.

 What is growth hormone deficiency?